SajadSaeediG/vibration_labs/soft-close_drawer_slides/README.md

 ## Sliding Drawer

+### Problem Statement
-**Problem Statement:**  Soft-close drawer slides are used to make sure the drawer is closed softly.
+Soft-close drawer slides are used to make sure the drawer is closed softly.
 One of the advantages of such systems is that no electricity is required to close the drawer.

 ![drawer](./images/drawer.png)